DC Studios: Formation of DC Studios and new leadership (since 2022)

 On January 31, 2023, Gunn and Safran announced the first slate of DCU content, titled "Chapter One: Gods and Monsters".
 They also assembled a writers' room that included Drew Goddard, Jeremy Slater, Christina Hodson, Christal Henry, and Tom King.
 Projects that are not a part of the shared universe are branded as "DC Elseworlds".
 The following month, Gunn confirmed development for animated films within both the DCU and DC Elseworlds.
 Gunn said in March that they were working on potentially incorporating characters from DC's Vertigo Comics imprint beyond the Swamp Thing film, and said the following month that there were plans to incorporate characters from Milestone Media publications by DC, such as Static.
 In September, WBD announced that it would expand its production facility at Warner Bros.
 Studios Leavesden, England, which would serve as the primary production hub for DC Studios.
-Gunn and Safran were consulting on the expansion, with work starting in the second quarter of 2024 and expected to be finished in 2027.
+Gunn and Safran were consulting on the expansion, with work scheduled to start in the second quarter of 2024 and expected to be completed by 2027.
 DC Studios's television series were initially all intended for the streaming service HBO Max (briefly renamed to simply "Max"), but in June 2024, WBD shifted many of its planned big-budget Max series to be HBO originals beginning in 2025, including upcoming series from DC Studios.